-- 5. Don't let your applications or browser remember/store passwords that provide access to restricted systems or data. - That way if someone gets access to your computer, they don't also get access to all of your accounts.

-6. Use different passwords for accounts that provide access to restricted data than for your less-sensitive or personal accounts.

-For additional security, use a different password for each account that provides access to sensitive data; that way if one of your passwords is compromised, your others are still OK.

-7. Ensure that passwords are transmitted securely.

-Before you log into something via the web, look for "https" (not http) in the URL to indicate that there is a secure connection.
+- That way if someone gets access to your computer, they don't also get access to all of your accounts. - 6.
+Use different passwords for accounts that provide access to restricted data than for your less-sensitive or personal accounts. - For additional security, use a different password for each account that provides access to sensitive data; that way if one of your passwords is compromised, your others are still OK. - 7.
+Ensure that passwords are transmitted securely. - Before you log into something via the web, look for "https" (not http) in the URL to indicate that there is a secure connection.
 If this is missing, request a secure web page from the service provider that you can use to log in.